UNINETTSigma2/documentation/hpc_machines/olivia/olivia-nird.md

 When your job completes, copy the output results from your work directory back to your NIRD project directory.
 Make sure to create a corresponding directory on NIRD before initiating the transfer.
+Rememeber you have to login into a service node to execute the data transfer (step1).

 To Data Peak:
 ```bash